davidandw190/Server-Management-App-ANGULAR-SPRING/README.md

 ## Server Management Application

-The applicationis aims to be a scalable and efficient solution that can manage large-scale server systems effectively.
+The application aims to be a scalable and efficient solution that can manage large-scale server systems effectively.
 This application uses Spring and Angular frameworks to provide a seamless user experience, incorporating a reactive approach in handling events with RxJS, while Spring Data JPA and MySQL ensure optimal database performance.

+The project is built using as inspiration a series of courses from AMIGOSCODE and GETARRAYS, courses from which I have have gained a great deal of technical skills and best practices.
+The goal was familiarising myself with the Spring and Angualr enviroments, building an end to end fully fledged application.
+I experimented with projects, libraries and approaches and I got over many challanges along the way.

 ## Important